nubskr/codespace/README.md

   - Checker then compares the program output to the expected output.
   - Sends a verdict (AC/WA/CE/TLE/RTE).
 - Programs have a 2-second time limit and 256mb memory limit; if they don't finish in time, they get a TLE (Time Limit Exceeded) verdict. ⏰
+   - Alongside the time and memory limit inside the container, the container has no access to the internet and has a limit of atmost 100 processes (to protect against fork bombs)

 ## Container architecture